-Wake in Tracy Arm, a spectacular 22-mile-long fjord where waterfalls cascade from towering, glacially carved walls.
+Enter Tracy Arm, a spectacular 22-mile-long fjord where waterfalls cascade from towering, glacially carved walls.
 We maneuver among large icebergs, keeping an eye out for feeding bears on the shoreline and mountain goats on the cliffs above.

 A diverse team of expert photographers and naturalists will accompany this expedition.
 They will share their knowledge and insights on the photographic techniques required to capture the wildlife, landscapes, and cultural elements of this voyage.
 See one of the members of our extraordinary team below.

-Jay will join the following departures:
+Flip will join the following departure: